 Allegheny County Juvenile Probation's Provider Services Unit ensures that providers deliver quality services to juveniles under supervision and that Juvenile Probation gives providers the information and support needed to best serve those juveniles.
 The Unit is comprised of one Supervisor, two Probation Officers, and two Educational Specialists.
 Most Allegheny County youth in placement reside in privately operated settings.
-The Bureau of Juvenile Justice Services (BJJS) operates the state facilities.
 Youth Development Centers (YDCs) are reserved for juveniles who pose a serious risk to public safety.
 Youth Forestry Camps (YFCs) are for less serious juvenile offenders.
-YDCs and YFCs are located throughout the Commonwealth.
+YDCs and YFCs are located throughout the Commonwealth and operated by The Bureau of Juvenile Justice Services (BJJS).

-Admissions to residential placements decreased 28% from 2021 to 2022
+Admissions to residential placements decreased 37% from 2021 to 2023